-“Whose scalpel” is a sound performance combined with visual and 3D printed installation, realized with an application framework for medical image processing.
-Mixing several methods from art and science, it is an imagination of the future and presents the issues of the relationship between human and machine in a heart surgery.
+“Whose Scalpel” is a sound performance combined with visual and 3D printed installation, realized with an application framework for medical image processing.
+Mixing several methods from art and science, it is an imagination of the future and presents the issues of the relationship between a human and a machine in heart surgery.
 The concept is developed from out of three different areas the application of sound in medical science, coronary artery bypass surgery, and machine learning.
-The background story of the performance is based on the assumption that in the near future a surgeon works with the machine which can give advice in a surgery.
+The background story of the performance is based on the assumption that in the near future a surgeon works with a machine that can give advice in a surgery.

 Ars Electronica team of residency: Veronika Liebl, Jessica Galirow, Maria Pfeifer, Peter Freudling, Erwin Reitboeck

-Technical support of medical images: Alexander Koehn
+Technical support of medical images: Alexander Köhn

 Technical support for 3D models and printing: Peter Freudling, Erwin Reitboeck, Benjamin Krux

 Special thanks: Interface culture, Fabricio Lamoncha Martinez, Jie Ting Jiang, Yin-Wen Lin